Avatarchik/Flow/README.md

 Tell me if this is a fork of or otherwise inspired by another project<br />

 <b>7) License</b><br />
+I have literally no clue what to put here.
 <br />